OpenVnmrJ/openvnmrj.github.io/about/index.md

 See the [Contributing](/Contributing/) to get started.

 ## Owner ##
-The Board of Trustees of the University of Oregon ("University of Oregon") legally owns the project assets.
+The University of Oregon ("UO") legally owns the project assets.

 ##License##
 Most of the code and documentation are licnesed under the Apache 2.0 license, but some parts are licensed under the GLPv3 license.